 - Eggshell: Like an egg, eggshell has a slight gloss to it, but not enough to be highly noticeable.
 It's a good general use finish that can fit in most rooms.

 - Matte: Also known as "flat," this finish has the least sheen of any of the finishes.
 Because there's nothing added to the paint, it's the least durable and the most likely to peel or rub off when cleaning, so it's best used in rooms where bumping and scuffing aren't a risk.

-Here are some uses for all the most common varieties of paints and primers.
+Here are some uses for all the most common varieties of paints and primers when working on an Abacoa home for sale.
 With a little know-how and practice, any DIY project can look like a professional job.
 For any questions, the paint attendant at the local hardware store will be able to give knowledgeable advice.